Not all interest is created equal, and it all comes down to mathematics.

 What is simple interest?

-Simple interest, also known as nominal interest, is interest that can only be earned on the money you have deposited into an account (principal), not on the money you’re earning (interest).
+As a saver, simple interest, sometimes known as nominal interest, is interest earned on the money you've deposited into an account - the principal - not on the interest it's earning.

 A = P (1 + Rt)

-Let’s take the example of Anna.
-She’s just graduated her teaching degree at uni and now needs a car to get to work.
+Let's take the example of Anna.
+She's just graduated from university and needs a decent car to get to work.
 She takes out a $10,000 personal loan to pay for the car.
-The bank is (generously) offering her a 5% p.a. interest rate and she’s going to take three years to pay off the loan.
+The bank is offering her a 5% p.a. interest rate and she's going to take three years to pay off the loan.

 In the example: